RuterNo/adt-doc/docs/operational-api/intro.md

 example, cancelling all journeys on line A for the full day while only cancelling journeys on line B during the morning peak.

+##### Effective Service Window

+Once the targeted dated journeys have been resolved, the system derives an _effective service window_ for the deviation or mitigation as a whole.
+This is the span from the earliest first departure to the latest last arrival across all resolved journeys — i.e. the smallest contiguous time range that covers the operational activity of every affected journey.

+The effective service window is used when filtering deviations or mitigations by the `effectiveFrom` and `effectiveTo` search parameters:

+- `effectiveFrom` matches records whose effective service window **ends at or after** the given date-time — i.e. records still active at or after that point.
+- `effectiveTo` matches records whose effective service window **starts at or before** the given date-time — i.e. records that have already begun by that point.

+Together, the two parameters select records whose effective service window **overlaps** the given range.

+Note that the effective service window reflects the journeys resolved at the time of the last background processing run.
+It is updated whenever the deviation or mitigation is modified or its targeted journeys change.

 ### Authentication

 This document outlines the procedures for getting and using authentication tokens from the Operational Auth Service for accessing other services.